fangederos/thermo-scout/README.md

 ### Troubleshooting

 - If you encounter any issues with the script, ensure that the `sensors` command is working correctly on your system.

+### Version History

+- **1.1.0**:
+- Reduced sleep value for faster screen refresh.
+- Fixed unintended flickering screen behavior by adding the curses library.
+- Fixed issue where the program crashed upon resizing the window.
+- Added a launcher for easier execution.